akankshakayy/reqplanner/README.md

 ## Why this workflow

-Eko's brief was explicit that this shouldn't be a chatbot, a RAG demo, or a thin wrapper around an API call — it should show understanding of a real business workflow.
-The workflow here: **a PM writes a one-paragraph requirement, and an engineer needs a technical breakdown before they can start building.** That translation step is repetitive, is done by hand today, and has a very clear "should I proceed or should I ask a question first" decision point — which is exactly the kind of bounded, judgment- requiring workflow the brief asks for.
+The intention was explicit that this shouldn't be a chatbot, a RAG demo, or a thin wrapper around an API call — it should show understanding of a real business workflow.
+The workflow here: **a PM writes a one-paragraph requirement, and an engineer needs a technical breakdown before they can start building.** That translation step is repetitive, is done by hand today, and has a very clear "should I proceed or should I ask a question first" decision point — which is exactly the kind of bounded, judgment- requiring workflow we aimed for.

 ## Goal / System / User (short version — full version in `AGENTS.md`)